MarcosNicolau/docker-deploy/readme.md

 -   `-a NOTIFICATION_EMAIL_FROM`: mail transporter from
 -   `-a NOTIFICATION_EMAIL_TO`: mail transporter to

+Alternatively, you can pass all the options in a ~/app/.deploy.env

 ### Pass env variables to your Docker image

 If you need to pass env variables to your image, you can do so by passing -d flag